pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 Limitations
 ~~~~~~~~~~~
-* VNFs of all users currently land in the 'nfv' project that is specified
+* MEAs of all users currently land in the 'nfv' project that is specified
   during VIM registration.
 * Fernet keys for password encryption and decryption is stored on file systems.
   This is a limitation when multiple servers are serving behind a load balancer